hsinhaoyu/hhyu_site/content/posts/generator_and_continuation.md

 # What are continuations?

 Simply put, a continuation is a series of computational steps that are pending execution.
 For example, `0 + 1 + 2` is expressed in Scheme as `(+ 2 (+ 1 0))`.
 From the perspective of `0`, what will happen is that 1 will be added to it, and then 2 will be added to the result.
 The continuation of `0` in this context is therefore these two additions.
-The beauty of Scheme is the programmer can easily manipulate the continuation, because it is just a function.
-In this example, the continuation is just: `(lambda (x) (+ 2 (+ 1 x)))`.
+The beauty of Scheme is that a continuation is not an exotic construct.
+Rather, it is just a function that can be easily manipulated by the programmer.
+In this example, the continuation is nothing other than `(lambda (x) (+ 2 (+ 1 x)))`.
 It is equivalent to `lambda x: x + 1 + 2` in Python.

 In Scheme, we can use a function named `call-with-current-continuation` (or `call/cc` for short) to capture the current continuation, and then pass it to a different function, which is sometimes called the _receiver_.
 Most programming languages don't have this construct, so it will take a little bit of time to get used to it.